 The Autoharp, which was a useful source of sound.

 It's 1965 and John Baker sorts out the audio connections in Room 12.
 The jackfield incorporates 'normalling' which means, in theory, that only a few connecting cords are needed.
 However, this normalling isn’t entirely reliable or ideally configured, so more and more cords are added until a tangle ensues.
 The small boxes are BBC Type B valve amplifiers.
+The equipment to the right is older, while the tiny devices top right are fuses for the 50 volt switching system.

 John Baker in Room 14 with the Leevers-Rich variable-speed tape machine.
 The 'Glowpot' desk and its trolley are in the background.
 Two of the set of Advance H1 oscillators, as used with the second keying unit, can be seen just to the left of John.